 It has been active in the Philippines since 1979, extending development assistance to Philippine partner organizations mainly in the field of human resource and policy development ranging from training and education, community-based and top-level policy dialogues, research and publication, international/regional exchange, to project development.

-In line with the Philippine government’s “0 + 10-point Socioeconomic Agenda” as enunciated in the Philippine Development Plan for 2017-2022, and which is anchored on the 25-year long-term vision and goals dubbed as “AmBisyon Natin 2040,” HSF currently supports development initiatives in the country leading to genuine peace and development, promotion and protection of human rights, strengthening good governance and rule of law, and enhancing equal access to justice.
+In line with the Philippine government’s “0 + 10-point Socioeconomic Agenda” as enunciated in the Philippine Development Plan for 2017-2022 and anchored on the national vision dubbed as “AmBisyon Natin 2040,” HSF reaffirms its commitment to strengthening democratic institutions and a democratic process in the country pursuant to the 2030 Agenda for Sustainable Development (SDG 16: Peace, Justice and Strong Institutions).

-Its program and project activities in the country are undertaken based on a long-term partnership, at least over a three-year project cycle, together with government agencies and non-government organizations which are implementing joint activities in the country.
-The support comes in the form of both technical and financial assistance.
-The current project term covers the period 2017-2019 in priority areas nationwide.
+Its program and project activities in the country are undertaken based on a long-term partnership, at least over a three-year project cycle, together with local partner organizations which are directly implementing joint activities in the country.
+These are being implemented in identified areas nationwide in partnership with government agencies and non-government organizations.

 The Foundation undertakes the following major programs, to wit: